-The Company continues to focus its exploration activities in Alaska.
-Its primary project is the Golden Summit Project, a road accessible gold exploration project near Fairbanks, Alaska.
+The Company continues to focus its exploration activities in Alaska, in particular on its Golden Summit and Shorty Creek Projects.
+The Golden Summit Project is a road accessible gold exploration project near Fairbanks, Alaska.
 Since 2011, four NI 43-101 compliant resource updates have been completed on Golden Summit each of which resulted in an increased overall resource for the Project.
-During the previous year, the Company received positive metallurgical results that showed an 85% recovery in column leach tests on the oxide component.
-A Preliminary Economic Assessment Study ("PEA") on the Golden Summit Project by Tetra Tech Inc was completed during the quarter.
+The Preliminary Economic Assessment Study ("PEA") report on the Golden Summit Project by Tetra Tech Inc. was filed during the quarter.

 The preliminary economic assessment is preliminary in nature, it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the preliminary economic assessment will be realized.
 The PEA evaluates a two-phase, 24-year open pit mine generating two gold streams, each operating at 10,000 tonnes per day (tpd).
 Processing operations for the oxide and sulfide mineralized materials are heap leach and bioxidation respectively.
 All values are presented in US\$.